CLASH: A novel, non-proprietary hatchery technology for seaweed production

 Photo: Cultured ulva (Monterey Bay Seaweeds)

-Outside of a handful of small producers in California, Alaska and New England, the vast majority of seaweed used in the U.S. is imported from Asia, leaving us with an import-export deficit of more than $33 million.
-It's a product ripe for highly sustainable land-based farming but what’s missing are the hatchery facilities needed to launch a robust domestic seaweed industry.
+The vast majority of seaweed consumed in the United States is imported from Asia, creating an import-export deficit of more than $33 million annually.
+While seaweed represents a product ripe for highly sustainable land-based farming, the missing piece has been adequate hatchery facilities needed to supply domestic seaweed producers with the seeds they need to grow crops.

 An infographic depicting the kelp life cycle in the CLASH system.